 All exposures require: hard hat, safety glasses or goggles, hearing protection, leather footwear.

-The 12 cal/cm² threshold is a hard line per Table 130.5(G).
+The 12 cal/cm² threshold is a key breakpoint in Table 130.5(G) for head and face protection.
 A face shield with balaclava is acceptable below it, not above it.
 A facility assuming low exposure and using only a face shield on higher-energy equipment isn't just underprotected, it's out of compliance.

 2. The Arc Flash PPE Category Method (NFPA 70E 130.7(C)(15))